Opportunities for NGOs to address the Commission

-Written statements to CSW may be submitted by NGOs in consultative status with the Economic and Social Council (ECOSOC) on the thematic issues considered by CSW in accordance with Council resolution 1996/31.
-These statements are submitted months prior to any session in order to allow time for processing and issuance of the statements as official United Nations documents for the Commission.
+NGOs in consultative status with the Economic and Social Council (ECOSOC) may submit written statements on the thematic issues considered by CSW, in accordance with Council resolution 1996/31.

-- If the statement is supported by another NGO(s) in consultative status with the Council, a note to that effect should be added at the end of the document.
-The names of the NGOs should be in alphabetical order.
+- If the statement is supported by other NGOs in consultative status with ECOSOC, add a note at the end of the document to this effect.
+(The names of the NGOs should be in alphabetical order)

-- Avoid abbreviations and acronyms.
-The rules are very restrictive.
-For permissible acronyms, please consult the UN Editorial Manual.
-All others, including the acronym for the Commission on the Status of Women ("CSW") and for your organization, are not allowed in written statements.
-When first mentioned, please spell out the full name of the organization or concept and place the abbreviation or acronym in parentheses.
-For subsequent mentions, you may use the acronym.
+- Avoid using abbreviations and acronyms.
+(For a list of permissible acronyms, please consult the UN Editorial Manual.
+The acronyms on this list can be used if spelled out in the first instance).
+All others acronyms, including the acronym for the Commission on the Status of Women ("CSW") and for your organization are not allowed in written statements.

-- Organize material using the principle of one thought per paragraph; make reading effortless.
+- To make reading effortless, organize material by applying the principle of one thought per paragraph.

 - Verify references to titles and dates of United Nations events and conferences.